GLOSSARY @F-L-O-W

 power

-Motivation (1988).
-It
+Human Motivation (1988).

-personal or social.
-In FL power
+social.
+In

-is correlated with movement against.
+movement against.
 See:

 Achievement, Affiliation, Avoidance.